NASCAR Cup Series: Cup cars

 Cup Series cars (often called "Cup cars") adhere to a front engine rear-wheel-drive design.
-A roll cage serves as a space frame chassis and is covered by a 24-gauge sheet metal body.
+A roll cage serves as a space frame chassis and is covered by a composite carbon fiber body.
 They have a closed cockpit, fenders, a rear spoiler, and an aerodynamic splitter.
 Fielding a car for one season usually costs $10–20 million.
 Each team may build its own cars and engines (per NASCAR's specifications) or purchase cars and engines from other teams.

 The cars are powered by EFI V8 engines since 2012 after 62 years using carburetion as engine fuel feed with compacted graphite iron blocks and pushrod valvetrains actuating two-valves per cylinder, and are limited to 358 cubic inches' (about 5.8 liters) displacement.
 However, modern technology has allowed power outputs near or over 900 hp in unrestricted form; while retaining the same basic engine design.
 In fact, before NASCAR instituted the gear rule, Cup engines were capable of operating more than 10,000 rpm.
 A NASCAR Cup Series engine with the maximum bore of 4.185 in and stroke of 3.25 in at 9,000 rpm has a mean piston speed of 80.44 fps (24.75 m/s).
 Contemporary Cup engines run 9,800 rpm, 87.59 fps (26.95 m/s), at the road course events, on Pocono Raceway's long front stretch, and at Martinsville Speedway (a .526-mile short-track).
 At the backbone 1.5- to 2.0-mile tri-oval tracks of NASCAR, the engines produce well over 850 hp running 9,200–9,400 rpm for 500 miles, 600 mi for the Coca-Cola 600 Charlotte race.
 The current NASCAR Cup engines curb weight is roughly at 575 lb.